swapnilrlambda/bootstrap-test/js/tests/README.md

 10. postDirectives or post

-All the actions you need to perform after test execution.
+postDirectives or post includes all the actions one needs to perform after test execution.

 - If both post or postDirectives flags are used at the same time, then the precedence is given to the postDirectives flag.